dotnet-presentations/aspnetcore-for-beginners/Tutorial/4-Add Search/SearchPage-VS.md

 ## Adding Search to a page

 In this tutorial, you're going to search to the Index Page.
-By the end of this tutorial, you can search by genre and name.
+By the end of this tutorial, you'll be able to search by genre and name.

 Open `Pages/Movies/Index.cshtml.cs` and replace the `OnGetAsync` method with the following code: